 Our high-quality police training is well regarded by police officers throughout the region.
 If you are interested in serving your community as a police officer, HACC, Central Pennsylvania’s Community College, is YOUR place to start.

 Police officers serve to protect the residents and businesses of a community, maintain law and order and investigate crimes.

 The skills often shared by police offers are compassion, critical thinking, ability to follow orders and effective communication.

 Explore YOUR career with Career Coach!
 Career Coach is a helpful tool that will assist you in developing a path from your education to the job market.
 With Career Coach, you can find:

 Successfully YOURS, the Senator John J. Shumaker Public Safety Center at HACC’s Harrisburg Campus is a certified police-training center under the Municipal Police Officers Education and Training Commission (MPOETC).
-In the training center, you will:
+In the training center, you willbe prepared to:

 You can choose to enroll full time or part time in the academy.
-Though, municipal police officers and county detectives are required to complete the 25-week, 919-hour program, in order to attain certification which is mandated by the MPOETC.
+Though, municipal police officers and county detectives are required to complete this 25-week police academy in order to attain certification which is mandated by the MPOETC.

 The entire program is available at the Senator Jeffrey E. Piccola Law Enforcement Complex on the Harrisburg Campus.

 Yes!
 Through the HACC Foundation, there are scholarships available.
 Please visit hacc.edu/scholarships for details and deadlines.

 For the full-time classes, please contact us to begin your application process in March to enroll in July and in August to enroll in the January start date.
 The part-time class is January-December, so please contact us in August.